abelbrencsan/boiled-page/README.md

 ### JavaScripts

 `/assets/js` directory contains all JavaScripts.
-To minimize HTTP requests, you can combine multiple scripts together by giving their path in `gulpfile.js`.
-Gulp will create a combined and minimized script from given files.
+To minimize HTTP requests, you can combine multiple scripts together by giving their path in `build.js`.
+The script will create a combined and minimized script from given files.
 By default, `app.js` is intended to manage the main process.

 ### Fonts